 of service, and impact on scholarship and research.
 In

 addition to the XSEDE version of XDMoD, an open source

 XDMoD), targeted at academic and industrial HPC centers,

 has also been developed and is available for download at http://xdmod.sourceforge.net/.

-The XDMoD and Open XDMoD frameworks include a computationally lightweight application kernel auditing system that utilizes performance kernels to measure overall system performance.
-This allows continuous resource auditing to measure all aspects of system performance including file-system performance, processor and memory performance, and network latency and bandwidth.
-The frameworks also provide job level performance data for every job running on the cluster (without the need to recompile the application codes) and therefore provide system personnel with the ability to identify poorly performing codes and subsequently tune them for optimal performance.
+XDMoD and Open XDMoD include a computationally lightweight application kernel system to measure overall system performance (quality of service).
+This allows continuous resource monitoring to measure all aspects of system performance including file-system performance, processor and memory performance, and network latency and bandwidth and can proactively identify underperforming hardware and software.
+XDMoD and Open XDMoD also provide system support personnel with job level performance data (without the need to recompile the application codes) and therefore provide system personnel with the ability to identify poorly performing codes and subsequently tune them for optimal performance.